jcraciun/Planktonic/README.md

 ## Results of Training

 Models will stop training after the maximum number of epochs or once the`EarlyStopper` is activated.
-The results.png
+The `results/` directory will output the relevant .png files.

 ## Resume Training